 The greatest part is that VideoProc is highly intuitive and requires minimal PC operation skills.
 You can grow accustomed to it and master its features in no time.

-- AMD: at least AMD Radeon HD 7700 series
+- AMD: AMD Radeon HD 7700 series or newer

-- Intel: at least Intel HD Graphics 2000
+- Intel: Intel HD Graphics 2000 or newer

-- CPU: at least 1 GHz AMD or Intel CPU
+- Processor: at least 1 GHz AMD or Intel CPU

 - Easy to use even by novices